Please observe the following rules* for a safe and enjoyable visit

 Any behaviour that disrupts another guest’s enjoyment, is seen as harmful to the animals, or breaks any of the City of Toronto bylaws or Federal or Provincial law, may result in immediate ejection from the Zoo and could lead to prosecution.

 Toronto Zoo is committed to practicing and promoting activities and actions that benefit wildlife and the environment, and supporting the health and safety of our guests, staff and the community.

-The Toronto Zoo will become a smoke-free property for our guests starting on May 1, 2019.
+The Toronto Zoo became a smoke-free property for our guests on May 1, 2019.
 This designation refers to the elimination of the use of tobacco products and smoking such as cigarettes, cigars, cigarillos, mini-cigars, pipes, water pipes, hookah, shisha, and cannabis.
 It also includes the use of electronic smoking devices which create an aerosol or vapor, in any manner or in any form, or the use of any oral smoking device.
-Learn more here

 THE FOLLOWING ITEMS ARE NOT ALLOWED IN THE ZOO AT ANY TIME:

 Frisbees, balls/footballs, water guns, illegal drugs or controlled substances, external alcohol, firearms, fireworks, weapons, rollerblades/skates, skateboards, barbecues, radios, bicycles, tricycles, scooters, balloons or any other potential harmful items at the discretion of management.

 Please be advised that, as a public space, we cannot guarantee a peanut/tree-nut or allergen-free environment.
 Some of our wildlife are provided with peanuts/tree nuts as part of their diet.
 For information on available options and locations, please ask Compass Group Canada, our third-party food and beverage service provider.